As we step into the season for giving, there are plenty of ways to make your loved ones smile with thoughtful gifts.

 Sowing seeds is a great way of growing flowers, fruit, veg and herbs from scratch, and it is a joy to watch them germinate and grow.
 However, sowing tiny seeds can be a fiddly activity at times.
 Therefore, a push button seed sower will let gardeners accurately sow by filling the barrel with seeds and pressing the button to release them one by one.

-Gardening is for everyone, and Thrive have loads of advice and recommended products on their site, Carry on Gardening, to make gardening accessible and easier for disabled gardeners.
+Gardening is for everyone, and Thrive have loads of advice and recommended products on the Get Gardening section of this website, to make gardening accessible and easier for disabled gardeners.

 Equipment like grips and handles, and specialised tools for weeding, digging, and planting could be a great gift to encourage loved ones to get back into the garden with methods that make it easier and more enjoyable.